ONLYOFFICE/Kubernetes-Docs/README.md

 #### 2.3 Deploy Grafana with the installation of ready-made dashboards

-Run the `./get_dashboard.sh` script, which will download ready-made dashboards in `JSON` format from the Grafana [website](https://grafana.com/grafana/dashboards), make the necessary edits to them and create a configmap from them.
+Run the `./metrics/get_dashboard.sh` script, which will download ready-made dashboards in `JSON` format from the Grafana [website](https://grafana.com/grafana/dashboards), make the necessary edits to them and create a configmap from them.
+A dashboard will also be added to visualize metrics coming from the DocumentServer (it is assumed that step [#6](#6-deploy-statsd-exporter) has already been completed).

 ```
-$ ./get_dashboard.sh
+$ ./metrics/get_dashboard.sh
 ```

 To install Grafana to your cluster, run the following command: